When is Outlander season 5 released? What's going to happen?

 — Outlander (@Outlander_STARZ) April 16, 2019

-The show also released a new trailer for New York Comic-Con 2019…
+The show also released a new teaser for New York Comic-Con 2019…

+This was followed by a longer series trailer released in January 2020, with Claire asking Jamie, “Do you ever feel as if everything’s pointing you towards something?
+Space.
+Time.
+History?
+I am grateful for every day we have.”

 Where is Outlander filmed?